Compiling Ruby on Ubuntu 6.10 (Edgy) How-to

 Here’s a quick and dirty guide for compiling the latest recommended version of Ruby from source on Ubuntu 6.10:

-- Make sure you have what you need to compile: sudo apt-get install build-essential
+Make sure you have what you need to compile: shsudo apt-get install build-essential

 ruby 1.8.5 (2006-12-25 patchlevel 12) [i686-linux]